youtype/boto3_stubs_docs/mypy_boto3_cloudfront/client.md

 ### list_distributions_by_web_acl_id

-List the distributions that are associated with a specified AWS WAF web ACL.
+List the distributions that are associated with a specified WAF web ACL.

 Type annotations for
 `boto3.client("cloudfront").list_distributions_by_web_acl_id` method.